-I am a philosopher and possess knowledge of (new) media, that allows people to effectively communicate and organize themselves into systems that are designed to support and profit from collective preferences, intelligence, and talent.
-I am an entrepreneur and I have several years of experience in managing innovation projects.
+I am a philosopher with a firm interest in systems that are designed to support and profit from collective preferences, intelligence, and talent.
+I am an entrepreneur and I have several years of experience in developing and managing innovation projects.
 I have worked with politicians and elected officials, public administration employees, for-profit companies, and NGOs.
 I have the most amazing wife and two adorable kids.
-I'm a windsurfer and a SUPer and doing that at least once a week, all year round – just to name a few thing.
+I'm a windsurfer, a surfer and SUPer – just to name a few thing.

 So, after stumbling over Emilie Wapnick's TED-talk, I began referring to myself a "multipotentialite".
 It resonates with the quote I consider being a recap of ultimate work-life integration:

 “A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects ['insects' may be replaced with 'robots’].”

 Robert Anson Heinlein (dean of science fiction writers).